Origin Stories: NumerologyJune 9th, 2021

 The Tree of Life

 At around the same time, the long-used practise of gematria was folded into the burgeoning discipline of Kabbalah.
 Unfolding over many centuries, and using representations such as the Tree of Life, Kabbalists held that all of life is a manifestation of the numbers 1 to 10.
 Again using gematria, these people spent much time examining the books of the Old Testament.
 Each letter of the Hebrew alphabet not only corresponds to a number but also represents a principle.
-For example, the letter Aleph (A) gives the number 1, but also represents principles such as life, breath, power and source.
+For example, the letter Aleph (A) gives the number 1 but also represents principles such as life, breath, power and source.
 Hebrew Kabbalists believed that reading the text of the Old Testament with these associations in mind revealed new layers of meaning which took the seeker beyond the literal stories.
 For example, Kabbalists use gematria to provide commentary around the time that Abram changed his name to Abraham (Genesis 17:5), suggesting that because the additional letters added to 9, and 9 was the number of light, that this name change reflected how the Father of Israel had gained enlightenment.
+At The Isbourne Centre in Cheltenham, we also look at how numerology can be a key part of your wellbeing regime.

 Moving forward in time, numerology was heartily embraced by the magicians and occultists of the Middle Ages, with the Renaissance scholar Heinrich Agrippa von Nettesheim writing extensively about it in his highly influential work ‘Three Books of Occult Philosophy’.
 Here he sketched out the basic principles and correspondences of each number, informing many of the number meanings we use to this day.
 Agrippa, along with other Renaissance scholars like Marsilio Ficino and Michael Psellus (from the earlier, but no less important, 12th century Renaissance) also took on the task of preserving much of Pythagoras’s work.

 Today numerology pulls on all these available sources and has thoroughly embraced the modern world, with many online and computerised tools removing the need for arithmetic by hand.
 It might even be argued that professional geniuses in the field of mathematics are in fact doing numerology through their involvement in disciplines such as number theory.
 Of course, the substance of their work is simply computational and mathematical.
 But the flavour of it would be easily recognisable by Pythagoras, Iamblichus or members of the Brethren of Purity.
 In that respect, numerology remains, as it always was, a study of energy, frequency and vibration.
+Numerology as wellbeing is something we investigate at The Isbourne, Cheltenham.
 Perhaps it is part of human nature when confronted by a numerical quantity to enquire upon that numbers qualities?

 Richard Abbot’s work with numerology can be found at www.thehermitage.org.uk